 Minor in Health, Medicine and Human Values

-It is important to note that substitutions for the courses listed below will be permitted only in exceptional circumstances.
-Substitutions for PHI/STS 325, which is the core course for the minor, are never permitted.
-Because PHI/STS 325 is a required course for this and other minors, it typically fills up very quickly during registration period.
-Please plan your coursework for the minor carefully, and take PHI/STS 325 as soon as you can.
+Note: Because PHI/STS 325 is a required course for this and other minors, it typically fills up very quickly during the registration period.
+Please plan your coursework carefully and take PHI/STS 325 as soon as you can.

 Group One: Humanities and Social Sciences Perspective on Health and Medicine

-SOC 465 Social Aspects of Mental Health (3)
+- SOC 381: Sociology of Medicine or SOC 465: Social Aspects of Mental Health

 Group Two: Science Perspective on Health and Medicine